marsha88/Playground/LineXLine/ListOutOfLambda/README.md

 Our end goal is to implement all of this with nothing but functions, but for now, let's try implementing this with all tools at our disposal (aside from arrays & objects) and try removing them one by one.

 We'll start with the basics: the empty list.
 How will we define the empty list? `null` seems appropriate for the time being.
-With that in mind, we can implement some of our `TODO`s
+With that in mind, we can implement a couple of our `TODO`s

 ```Javascript
 const empty = null